hactar-is/wagtail-meilisearch/README.md

 ## Change Log

+#### 0.16.0
+* Thanks to @BertrandBordage, a massive speed improvement through using the /multi-search endpoint introduced in Meilisearch 1.1.0

 #### 0.14.0
 * Adds Django 4 support and compatibility with the latest meilisearch server (0.30.2) and meilisearch python (0.23.0)